TheBitty/TermSage/README.md

 ## Overview

 ✨ TermSage is a powerful command-line interface that lets you interact with Ollama language models directly from your terminal.
-With intelligent auto-completion, a rich user experience, and seamless model management, TermSage makes AI accessible right where you work. ✨

-![TermSage - The AI Terminal Wizard]
+And use them for intelligent auto-completion✨

 ## Key Features